German Christmas markets are among the best in the world. Pick your favourite from our round-up of six top markets to get you in the festive mood

 With the amount of sizzling meat and vats of gooey cheese fondue at traditional Christmas fairs, vegans and vegetarians might just feel a little left out.
 The solution?
 Explore one of Germany’s fully vegan Christmas Markets.
 At the urban ‘Feinkost’ (delicatessen) in Leipzig, you can peruse food trucks selling vegan waffles, cupcakes and burgers, and browse the range of vegan shoes and accessories on sale.

 Noteworthy produce here includes Vegablum, an alternative to honey (Wonig) from flowers and fruits, like dandelions and apple.
 Need your Santa fix?
 Simply bring a vegan present and joyously receive one in return.
-For veganism on a larger scale, The Green Market Winter edition in Berlin’s Funkhaus venue is the place to go, however this year takes place particularly early from 23-25 November 2018.
+For veganism on a larger scale, The Green Market Winter edition in Berlin’s Funkhaus venue is the place to go.

 Must buy: Millet’s vegan creme liquor & vegan stollen